NeneWang/be-real-actual/README.md

 The following **required** functionality is completed:

-- [ ] Users see an app icon in the home screen and a styled launch screen.
 - [x] User can register a new account
 - [x] User can log in with newly created account
 - [x] App has a feed of posts when user logs in